 - Pastor, pastoral administrator, or school administrator must consult the Parish Council or School Board and/or Finance Council on any proposed extraordinary expenditure over \$1,000 that was not included in the approved budget. - Any extraordinary expenditure amounting to \$20,000, written approval of the Archbishop must be obtained.
-This includes BFOH expenditures.
+Parishes should obtain at least three competitive bids.